erkearney/Aeryck/posts/Databases/Databases:_SQL_Intermediate_Querying_and_Joins.md

 </p>

-As you've likely gathered from this posts' title, we're going to be JOINing these tables together (we're going to be making the use of aliases by using the AS keyword to keep the statement length under control).
+As you've likely gathered from this posts' title, we're going to be JOINing these tables together.
+We're going to be making the use of aliases by using the AS keyword to keep the statement length under control.
+We'll also add the ORDER BY clause so that we can sort the presidents by the order of which they were elected.
+Notice how just like with the WHERE clause, we can ORDER BY a column even if we aren't SELECTing that column.

 ```sql
 SELECT p.first_name, p.middle_name, p.last_name, p.home_state, s.region